 Housing and Community Development Department (HCDD)

 The Housing and Community Development Department (HCDD) administers the City’s Homebuyer Assistance Program, also known as HAP.
 It is offered to eligible low- to moderate-income households.
-The funds can be used for down payment, the closing costs, and buydown of the principal.
-For product-specific guidelines and requirement, visit the Homebuyer Assistance Program for more details.
+The funds can be used for the down payment, the closing costs, and the buydown of the principal.
+For product-specific guidelines and requirements, visit the Homebuyer Assistance Program for more details.

 Contact our FHA Home Loan Specialists at 346-297-0516 for additional information or use the tools available on this website.

 Compared to conventional loans, FHA carries a lower interest rate.
 Since HUD insures the loan against future default, it is offered a lower rate.

 Minimum requirement for an FHA loan is only 3.5% compared to 5% on conventional loans.
 The borrower can also get a “gift” from family members to be used as a down payment on the house.

 Required minimum credit score for an FHA loan is lower compared to the conventional counterpart.
 TexasFHA.org will extend an FHA loan to borrowers with middle FICO scores as low as 580.

 FHA loans can go as high as 57% debt-to-income (DTI) ratio with an automated underwriting system approval.
 Conventional loans can only go as high as 45% DTI.
 What does this mean?
 This allows the home buyer to purchase a higher sales price home.
 Lots of times, the higher DTI decides if a borrower qualifies for a home loan or not.

 An FHA Loan Specialist Ready To Help You

 Our FHA Loan Specialists are always available to help you and answer any questions.
 You may contact a dedicated FHA Loan Specialist through our website or by calling us directly.
 You may also chat with us to get a quick answer to your questions.